-Her artistic expression comprises diverse media: drawing, painting, mixed media, installations and video.
+Multimedia artist, painter, draftswoman, video artist and art professor.
 Studied at Pratt Institute.
 Her education during the 70’s led Aponte to profound questionings about social systems, state institutions, civil rights and social justice.
 Her work nurtures from this trajectory, developing into a work of observation and social criticism mixed with a great sense of humor.
 Also, the conceptual approaches of the 1960’s, rooted in the Dadaism from the turn of the century, have been the major influences in her work.

 Ines Aponte’s artistic expression covers a variety of media such as drawing, painting, mixed media, installations and video.
 In 1991 it made a turn towards formal deconstruction.
 Everyday life supplied the materials: gift-wrapping paper, "glitter", varied fabrics, folding tables, napkin holders, etc., materials that appeal not only to the visual, but instead summon all the senses.
 The significant is the building principle underlying the sequence of these manipulations.
 The evocation they generate moves her to pick up again the construction methods and expressions from childhood.
 In that way, she cuts, pastes, creases, overlaps fragments of materials, images, altered words; clearly disparate elements that in their proximity and rejection establish an "operational violence" that generates new images.
 Herein she plays with the extremes and malice that all games entail.
 In the works shown since 2000 these games are set against elements representative of the Systems of Power and vice versa: the Systems of Power have been subverted and intervened by the game.
 (Exposición Marcados de 2001, Sobremesa de Gatos, Lobos y Ratones de 2005 y Cortadas por la Misma Tijera de 2011).